RJuall/rj-mern-learn/js-weird-parts/js-weird-parts_notes.md

 The execution context: Global Object, `this`, the Outer Environment, code that is written

 There is no outer environment at the global level

+#### The Execution Context: Creation and 'Hoisting'

+Variables and functions are 'hoisted' to the top of the javascript file so they can be used throughout the code...?

+But that doesn't hold exactly for variables, they are declared, but not assigned...?

+Execution context is created in two phases: creation phase and execution phase

+During the creation phase memory space is set up for variables and functions (Hoisting)

+While the entire function is placed into memory space during creation phase, variables are assigned during execution

+In creation phase variables are hoisted and set to `undefined`

+Thus, bad to rely on hoisting--write code in the order that you need it